Research

-Yes, that actually happens.
+Yes, that actually happened.

 When most people encounter me in data-collection mode, I’m usually wearing a lot of gear.
 At any given time, I might be wearing or using binoculars, clipboards, video cameras, loudspeakers, and/or a parabolic microphone.
 My attention is usually directed at the crows in the area, but most bystanders don’t notice the crows.
 They notice me, searching the area for who-knows-what.